 Project: Mudlark Permaculture

-Posted by Carolyn Payne-Gemmell over 7 years ago
+Posted by Carolyn Payne-Gemmell almost 8 years ago

 Straw bale gabions-an experiment

 When it comes to doing Permaculture related work, I often find it a good idea to call everything I do an experiment, it is a word that covers lots of bases, and when the results of activities are a little unpredictable, the word experiment is an easy cover for the words 'I have no idea, but its an interesting result".
 The word 'experiment' piques the interest of those who are curious, and gives me licence to explain my actions in detail.